-Members were aware that Gerry Darby of the Lough Neagh Partnership presented to the February meeting of the Community Planning & Regeneration Committee.
-A copy of the presentation was circulated.
+Members will be aware that Gerry Darby of the Lough Neagh Partnership presented to the February meeting of the Community Planning & Regeneration Committee.
+A copy of the presentation is enclosed.

-At the end of the presentation Gerry restated the Partnership's request that the Council continue to fund core costs at £22,000 per annum for a period of up to 2021 when the Heritage Lottery Fund landscape programme was complete.
+At the end of the presentation Gerry restated the Partnership's request that the Council continue to fund core costs at £22,000 per annum for a period of up to 2021 when the Heritage Lottery Fund landscape programme is complete.
 The Council had previously agreed in May 2017 that officers should engage with the Partnership regarding a reduced funding profile over the next 2 to 3 years.

-Members were reminded that 5 Councils currently support core costs at a total of £73,000 as follows:
+Members are reminded that 5 Councils currently support core costs at a total of £73,000 as follows: